U.S. 'net neutrality' plan faces heat from venture capitalists

 Though Wheeler has said he would use all tools necessary to prevent or punish Internet service providers who may "degrade the service for all for the benefit of a few," his proposal has triggered an outcry.
 Thousands of comments are pouring into the agency's inboxes and flooding its phone lines.

-More than 100 technology companies, including Internet giants Google Inc, Facebook Inc, Twitter Inc and Amazon.com Inc wrote to Wheeler on Wednesday, warning that his proposal was a "grave threat to the Internet."
+More than 100 technology companies, including Internet giants Google Inc (GOOGL.O), Facebook Inc (FB.O), Twitter Inc (TWTR.N) and Amazon.com Inc (AMZN.O) wrote to Wheeler on Wednesday, warning that his proposal was a "grave threat to the Internet."

 And more than 100 advocacy organizations, including the American Civil Liberties Union, Electronic Frontier Foundation and Writers Guild of America East, chimed in with a letter to Wheeler and U.S. President Barack Obama: